ironhack-labs/lab-intro-node/README.md

 Just as before, check the corresponding test to see if there's anything else that needs to be added.

-And you reached the end!
+And you have reached the end!

 Happy Coding! :heart: